nadavmatalon/PCA9536_RGB/README.md

 ## RUNNING THE EXAMPLE SKETCH

-1) Hook-up the PCA9536 to the Arduino as explained in the sketch's notes
+1) Start the Arduino IDE and open the example sketch
-2) Start the Arduino IDE and open the example sketch
+2) Hook-up the PCA9536 to the Arduino as explained in the sketch's notes
-3) Upload the relevant example sketch to the Arduino
+3) Upload the sketch to the Arduino

 ## BUG REPORTS